Lu (state): History

 Lu was one of several states founded in eastern China at the very beginning of the Zhou dynasty, in order to extend Zhou rule far from its capital at Zongzhou and power base in the Guanzhong region.
 Throughout Western Zhou times, it played an important role in stabilising Zhou control in modern-day Shandong.

 During the early Spring and Autumn period, Lu was one of the strongest states and a rival of Qi to its north.
 Under Duke Yin and Duke Huan of Lu, Lu defeated both Qi and Song on several occasions.
 At the same time, it undertook expeditions against other minor states.

 This changed by the middle of the period, as Lu's main rival, Qi, grew increasingly dominant.
 Although a Qi invasion was defeated in the Battle of Changshao in 684 BC, Lu would never regain the upper hand against its neighbour.
 Meanwhile, the power of the dukes of Lu was eventually undermined by the powerful feudal clans of Jisun (季孫), Mengsun (孟孫), and Shusun 叔孫 (called the Three Huan because they were descendants of Duke Huan of Lu).
 The domination of the Three Huan was such that Duke Zhao of Lu, in attempting to regain power, was exiled by them and never returned.
 It would not be until Duke Mu of Lu's reign, in the early Warring States period, that power eventually returned to the dukes again.

 In 249 BC King Kaolie of the state of Chu invaded and annexed Lu.
 Duke Qing, the last ruler of Lu, became a commoner.

 The main line of the Duke of Zhou's descendants came from his firstborn son, the State of Lu ruler Bo Qin's third son Yu (魚) whose descendants adopted the surname Dongye (東野).
-The Duke of Zhou's offspring held the title of Wujing Boshi (五经博士; 五經博士; Wǔjīng Bóshì).
+The Duke of Zhou's offspring held the title of Wujing Boshi (五經博士).

 Mencius was a descendent of Qingfu (慶父), one of Duke Huan of Lu's sons.
 The genealogy is found in the Mencius family tree (孟子世家大宗世系).